svaksha/Julia.jl/Chemistry.md

 #### [JuliaQuantum](http://juliaquantum.github.io/)
 An umbrella Org for Quantum chemistry, Lindblad dynamics, Quantum tensor network, information and computation, etc...

-+ [QuBase.jl](https://github.com/JuliaQuantum/QuBase.jl) :: A foundational library for quantum mechanics in Julia, that provides a unifying type structure and set of basic functions for computational quantum mechanics.
 + [QuDirac.jl](https://github.com/JuliaQuantum/QuDirac.jl) :: A library for performing quantum mechanics using Dirac notation.

 ###### Resources